 Generally, properties that are decorated with neutral colours and modern, clean interiors are more popular in the rental market.
 You can also add some quirky design twists to boost the appeal of your property but it’s typically best to keep it clean, airy, fresh and bright.

-Here is an essential guide to decorating your buy to let property.
+Here is an essential guide Keyrenter New England brings you to decorate your buy to let property.
 Here, you will learn some simple tips and tricks to boost the appeal of your rental house or apartment.

 Think About Your Target Market

 If you want to rent your property to young professionals with no children, you can afford to add a few mod cons such as smart lighting or under-floor heating.
 Some bold and eye-catching art pieces and contemporary fixtures and accessories will add that wow factor to the property.

 For students, go simple with a few splashes of colour, think simple, minimal design with some fun additions.
 A microwave in the kitchen and storage space, modern desks with drawers in each room will be helpful for a student house.

 A fun and funky front door, orange, yellow or bright blue would be perfect for a student house.